springfall2008/batpred/docs/output-data.md

 - binary_sensor.predbat_car_charging_slot - A binary sensor suggesting when to charge your car (if the car planning is enabled)

-## Sample predbat data out
+## Sample Predbat data out

 ![image](https://github.com/springfall2008/batpred/assets/48591903/5c73cd6e-3110-4ecd-af42-7e6d156af4b2)

-## Monitoring that predbat and GivTCP are running OK
+## Monitoring that Predbat and GivTCP are running OK

-With GivTCP and predbat performing an important function, managing your battery charging and discharging to best reduce your electricity bills, you may find these automations useful to monitor that GivTCP and predbat are running OK, and if not, to raise an alert on your mobile device.
+With GivTCP and Predbat performing an important function, managing your battery charging and discharging to best reduce your electricity bills, you may find these automations useful to monitor that GivTCP and Predbat are running OK, and if not, to raise an alert on your mobile device.

 ### GivTCP activity monitor